 These cognitive shifts are not in opposition to other aspects of the adolescent project and do not require the adult to be in authority over the student.
 The authority of mathematics does not reside in teachers, textbook writers, and inductive situated ‘truths’, but in the ways in which minds work with mathematics itself (Freudenthal 1973, 147; Vergnaud 1997).
 For this reason, abstract mathematics, like some of the creative arts, can be an arena in which the adolescent mind can have some control, can validate thinking, and can appeal to a constructed, personal, authority.

 Shifts towards seeing abstract patterns and structures within a complex world are seen as typical of adolescent development by both the Piagetian and Vygotskian schools (Coleman and Hendry 1990, 47).
 Shifts from proximal, ad hoc, and sensory methods of solution to abstract concepts are hard to make and need deliberate support (Bachelard, 1938) – indeed this is what is at the heart of Vygotsky’s insistence that talk with knowledgeable others is a necessary aspect of learning scientific concepts (1978, 131).
 The adolescent has to be helped to learn, as with other abstract understandings, when it is appropriate to shift between approaches.
-Importantly, the shifts necessary for mathematical understanding described above are particular versions of more general shifts in adolescent cognition:
+Importantly, the shifts necessary for mathematical understanding described above are particular versions of the more general shifts in adolescent cognition described at the beginning of this paper.
+Here they are elaborated for mathematical learning in the light of the above arguments:

 from dealing with what is familiar to what is unfamiliar, using new tools, new classifications and ways of seeing;